sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Implementation

 Once the data cleaning was preprocessed, I implemented two models.
-Both models used the same dataset from JHU
+Both models used the same dataset from JHU:
-1. Benchmark model was implemented in [RStudio](https://rstudio.com/) and designed by the University of Melbourne
+a.
+Benchmark model was implemented in [RStudio](https://rstudio.com/) and designed by the University of Melbourne
-2. My model was implemented in SageMaker using scipy ecosystem, and I followed these steps
+b.
+My model was implemented in SageMaker using scipy ecosystem, and I followed these steps:

 1. Grouping:
     - Removed unnecessary columns